You are employed full time as a school counselor at a City's

 either to the antecedent phrase "employee of a municipality" or the

-phrase "elected office of councillor" or both positions.
+phrase "elected office of councilor" or both positions.
 However,

 given that "such additional position" appears most closely after

-"no councillor," it may be that the phrase is intended to refer to
+"no councilor," it may be that the phrase is intended to refer to

-a position in addition to that of city councillor.
+a position in addition to that of city councilor.

 In any event, if "additional" means "existing by way of